 Hello and welcome!

 Short & Sweet Bio: I write novels that delve into real-life issues without shying away from controversial topics and reflect the diversity of the world in which I live.
 I graduated from San Jose State University and live in the San Francisco Bay Area with my husband and four children.
 My debut novel, Blaming the Wind, was published by Red Adept Publishing (publisher of NY Times bestsellers Thought I Knew You by Kate Moretti and When You Make It Home by Claire Ashby), in 2016, followed by Everything She Lost in 2018.
+My third novel, Last Place Seen, is a thriller slated for release in Winter 2021.
 Follow my blog for musings on faith, family, and my future books.

 Super-sized Bio: Ever since my story about a genie granting a girl’s three wishes won the book fair in the fourth grade, I’ve had a passion for reading and writing.
 Raised and educated Catholic, my faith has always been a huge part of who am I. Though I started as a Theology major at a Catholic University, life happened, and I eventually earned a degree in Comparative Religious Studies and Middle East Studies from San Jose State University.
 Learning about Christianity, Islam, Judaism, and numerous other religious traditions from all around the world, and within the United States, broadened my understanding and increased my empathy and tolerance.